When should wisdom teeth be removed?

 The real question here is whether the problematic wisdom tooth should be extracted before such complications arise, or whether the dentist should wait and see if the impacted wisdom tooth creates any trouble for the patient.
 If it does then it should be removed.
 These are the two basic approaches to deal with the situation.

-Some dentists are of the opinion that wisdom teeth should not be bothered until they bother you.
-This means that if the wisdom tooth does not start causing problems, there is no need to extract it.
+Some Oral Health Care Professionals are of the opinion that wisdom teeth should not be bothered until they bother you.
+This means that if the wisdom tooth does not start causing problems, there is no need for surgical tooth extraction UK.
 Others believe that since impacted wisdom teeth usually cause issues, such wisdom tooth should be extracted right away.

 Dentists who believe that the wisdom tooth should not be extracted right away suggest that even though the patient goes through discomfort, it saves the cost of a needless tooth extraction.